lenodewere/Len-MD/README.md

 2. [`PAIRING CODE`](https://lenniepairer-c19c33161137.herokuapp.com/pair) Then `Go-to Whatapp>Three dots>Linked Devices`***
-   - You will get a session ID in WhatsApp, copy the ID only.
+   - You will get a session ID in WhatsApp, copy the ID only & link your WhatsApp.
    - **If you don't have an account on [Heroku](https://signup.heroku.com/), [create an account now](https://signup.heroku.com/).**
    - ***Now [DEPLOY](https://dashboard.heroku.com/new?template=https://github.com/lenodewere/Lennie-W).***